Patti LaBelle: Crossover success (1984–2009)

-In 1984, LaBelle recorded the songs "New Attitude" and "Stir It Up" for the soundtrack to the Eddie Murphy film, Beverly Hills Cop.
-Following the release of the film, "New Attitude" was released as a single in late 1984 and became LaBelle's first crossover solo hit, reaching number 17 on the Billboard Hot 100 and becoming a signature song.
-"Stir It Up" found similar success on pop radio and as a staple in dance clubs.
+In late 1984, LaBelle recorded the songs "New Attitude" and "Stir It Up" for the soundtrack to the Eddie Murphy film, Beverly Hills Cop.
+Following the release of the film, "New Attitude" was released as a single in late 1984 and became LaBelle's first top 20 pop hit, peaking at number 17 on the Billboard Hot 100 in early 1985 and topped the Hot Dance Club Play chart, with the music video earning rotation on MTV.
+"Stir It Up" nearly repeated the success while both songs reached the top five of the Black Singles chart.

 In 1985, LaBelle performed on the TV special, Motown Returns to Apollo and also as part of the all-star benefit concert, Live Aid.
-Her notoriety from performing on the two specials made her a pop star and led to having her own television special later that same year.
-Also in the same year, a video of a performance from her tour of that year was issued on VHS.
+Her notoriety from performing on the two specials made her a pop star and national celebrity and later led to her starring in her own television special that same year.
+Also in 1985, a video of a performance from her tour of that year was issued on VHS.
 During this time, LaBelle ended her contractual obligations to Philadelphia International and signed with MCA Records.

 LaBelle shared a stage with Gladys Knight and Dionne Warwick for the 1986 HBO special Sisters in the Name of Love.
-During the same year LaBelle released her bestselling solo album Winner in You, which reached number one on the pop charts.
-The album included the international number-one hit, "On My Own" and the hit ballad "Oh People".
-The success of Winner in You would prove to be the peak of her solo success, though she continued her acclaim with the 1989 release of Be Yourself, which featured the Prince-written and produced "Yo Mister" and the hit ballad "If You Asked Me To", which had bigger success in a remake by singer Celine Dion.
-In August, the same year of that album's release, LaBelle performed as the Acid Queen for The Who's second all-star concert celebrating the 20th anniversary of their rock-opera Tommy at the Universal Amphitheater in Los Angeles.
+During the same year, LaBelle released the album Winner in You, which featured her biggest solo hit, "On My Own".
+The ballad topped the Billboard Hot 100 and was certified gold, leading to Winner in You topping the Billboard 200, her first and only number one album of her career.
+This was followed by Be Yourself (1989), which was a more moderate success and notable for including her original version of "If You Asked Me To", which reached the top 20 of the adult contemporary chart and was featured on the James Bond film, Licence to Kill.
+The song later became a top ten pop hit for Canadian singer Celine Dion.
+The year of its release, that August, LaBelle performed as the Acid Queen for The Who's second all-star concert celebrating the 20th anniversary of their rock-opera Tommy at the Universal Amphitheater in Los Angeles.
 Later that same year LaBelle began a successful stint in a recurring role on A Different World, the success of which spawned a brief sitcom of her own, titled Out All Night, which only lasted a season.